Spicy Sideshow: Fani Willis And Nathan Wade Testify About Romance In Disqualification Hearing During Trump Trial

-Everything that Donald Trump touches turns into a s#!t show including his own RICO trial.
+Everything that Donald Trump touches turns into a s*** show including his own RICO trial.

 The reason that the dates of this romance are important to this trial is because they stand to damage Willis’ credibility in regards to why she hired Wade to prosecute the case against Donald Trump and his alleged interference in the 2020 Presidential election.